PassbirdCo/MetaKeepCodeSamples/polygon-id/README.md

 ### 1. Create MetaKeep Cryptography BabyJubJub App

 The first step is to create a `MetaKeep Cryptography BabyJubJub` app on the [MetaKeep console](https://console.metakeep.xyz).
-Once you have created the app, you will get an `APP ID`.
-Copy this `APP ID` to the `.env` file in the `wallet` directory.
+Once you have created the app, you will get an `APP_ID`.
+Save this `APP_ID`.

 ### 2. Download the project